nikkilkuang/nikkilkuang.github.io/content/publication/IntentEst/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Nikki Lijing Kuang*
+  - Nikki Lijing Kuang
-  - Siddharth Mitra*
-  - Amin Karbasi
+  - Soshi Iba
-  - Yi-An Ma
+  - Songpo Li

 # Author notes (optional)
 author_notes: